ruggeri/tech-notes/programming-languages/standard-library.md

 ```

 We see that we can override standard library functionality within our
-own code, but it doesn't quite work for dynamically linked code...
+own code, but doing so doesn't change the call by the dynamically linked
+code.